device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

-## Deploying D42 from the AWS Marketplace
+## Deploying Device42 from the AWS Marketplace

-### Configure instance & communication settings
+### Configure instance and communication settings

 1. Launch your Device42 instance via the [AWS Marketplace](https://aws.amazon.com/marketplace/search/results?x=0&y=0&searchTerms=Device42&ref_=device42) 1-Click feature.
 Follow the on-screen instructions, and when you arrive at the **Launch this software** screen, select a key-pair to use for SSH console access to the Device42 appliance and be sure to allow incoming access from your external IP address:
     - **a)** You may generate a key via the **Create a key pair in EC2** link.
 See the "Generating a new AWS Keypair" section on this page for more help with this step.